 Sitting at the nexus of career services, students and employers, Handshake has the opportunity to work with our partners to chip away at gender gaps in hiring.
 With employers eager to reach more students with underrepresented gender identities, self-reported gender data will make it easier for employers to build relationships with more diverse and representative pools of students.

-December 2021 Update: For the latest iterations of our gender and pronouns prompts, please visit the help center.
+For the latest iterations of our gender and pronoun prompts, please visit the help center.